-- Promote alleyway or side-loaded garages to provide a welcoming walking environment. - 14 Anchor neighborhoods with localserving commercial nodes. - New development should be context-15 sensitive, and building scale, height and massing should complement existing buildings. - Attention should be given to building 16 height, orientation, architectural style, and setback to ensure new structures fit into existing neighborhood context. - 17 All structures should be low rise structures within this placetype.
-The tallest low rise structures should be oriented to major streets, adjacent to mixed-use placetypes or adjacent to other taller low rise structures. - The preferred block length is ideally 400 feet and block lengths ideally do not exceed 800 feet. - Front yards are semi-private and may include front stoops and porches that contribute to a neighborhood's character - 20 Density in the form of multiplexes should be prioritized along arterials, not neighborhood streets. - Front, side, and rear setbacks vary 21) in size across neighborhoods but are generally consistent within an individual neighborhood. - provide visual buffers between single family uses and other more intense adjoining uses.
+- 14 Anchor neighborhoods with local- - New development should be context-15 sensitive, and building scale, height and massing should complement - Attention should be given to building 16 height, orientation, architectural style, and setback to ensure new structures fit into existing

+- 17 All structures should be low rise structures within this placetype.
+The tallest low rise structures should be oriented to major streets, adjacent to mixed-use placetypes or adjacent to other taller low rise structures. - The preferred block length is ideally 400 feet and block lengths ideally do not exceed 800 feet. - Front yards are semi-private and may include front stoops and porches that contribute to a neighborhood's character - 20 Density in the form of multiplexes should be prioritized along arterials, not neighborhood streets. - Front, side, and rear setbacks vary 21 in size across neighborhoods but are generally consistent within an individual neighborhood. - 99 Provide visual buffers between single family uses and other more intense adjoining uses.